mathisbot/bdos/README.md

 ### Build
 <a name="build"></a>

+For Windows users, there seems to be a problem for systems with WSL installed.
+If you have WSL, use WSL directly with the Linux commands.
+Remember that `cd /mnt` allows you to change disks (e.g. `cd /mnt/c` to enter C:).

 1. Enter build environment :
 * `docker run --rm -it -v "$(pwd)":/root/env build-bdos` (Linux)
 * `docker run --rm -it -v "%cd%":/root/env build-bdos` (Windows CMD)